tasox/LogRM/README.md

 RDPConn function uses the following events

-1) User authentication succeeded - 1149
+1)  - 21
-2) Session reconnection succeeded - 25
+2) Session has been disconneted - 24
-3) Session has been disconneted - 24
+3) Session reconnection succeeded - 25

 Note: In the next update i will add event 21 for remote desktop services.